How to Make a Free Business Email Address

 Step 2: Choose Your Free Domain

-Now we’re going to choose the domain name that will appear on your free business email address.
+Now we’re going to pick the domain name that will appear on your free business email address.

 Search for your free business email domain name at Bluehost

-Once you’ve chosen your domain, it’s time to move on and create your account.
-Just provide your billing information here and submit the form.
+Once you’ve picked your domain, fill in your billing info and submit the form.

 Bluehost might ask you if you want to add extras to your hosting plan.
-We recommend that you untick everything and don’t add extra services now.
-You can always add extras later when you need them.
+I recommend unticking everything and not adding extra services right now.
+You can always add them later when you actually need them.

-Congratulations!
-You’ve successfully created your hosting account.
-You’ll now receive a welcome email from Bluehost with your login details.
+You should now see a confirmation that your hosting account has been created.
+You’ll get a welcome email from Bluehost with your login details.

-Now we’re ready to create our first free business email address.
+Now we’re ready to create your first free business email address.

 Step 3: Create Your Free Business Email Address at Bluehost

-Creating a professional business email address with Bluehost is super easy.
-We already have our domain set up, so the next step is quick.
+Creating a professional business email address with Bluehost is straightforward.
+Your domain is already set up, so this part is quick.

 Log in to your brand new Bluehost account cPanel and click on Email and Office.
 Click the domain, and then click Manage.

-Now, click on the Create button to make your email hosting.
+Now click on the Create button to set up your email hosting.

 Create a free business email account at Bluehost

 Bluehost will ask you to choose a username and password.
-The username will appear before the @ sign in your email address.
+The username appears before the @ sign in your email address.

-Further down, click Generate to create a unique, strong password for your email account.
-It’s really important to have a password that will protect your email from spammers.
+Further down, click Generate to create a strong, unique password for your email account.
+A strong password is what protects your inbox from spammers.

 Generate password for your Bluehost email account

-You can set a Storage Space limit for your email account, or set it to Unlimited.
+You can set a Storage Space limit for your email account or leave it on Unlimited.

 Scroll down and save.

-That’s it!
-You’ve created your first professional email address for your business.
-If you need to make more accounts, just repeat these steps.
+You’ve now created your first professional email address for your business.
+If you need more accounts, just repeat these steps for each one.

-Now you just need to log in and send your first email.
+Now log in and send your first email.

 Step 4: Access Your Email Account at Bluehost

-The next important thing is to access the brand new email account so we can check and send emails.
+The last thing to do is open your new email account so you can check and send messages.

 To do that, click on Check Email.